The quality of your water is of utmost importance to us. The infographic below shows what is involved in treating the water you drink to make it safe.

 Your water may also appear cloudy, or white, on occasion.
 If you fill a glass of water and it clears from the bottom upwards then this means your water is just a little more aerated than usual.
 The bubbles will disappear if the water is left to stand.

-In most cases, discoloured water is not harmful and can be cleared by running cold kitchen tap at a steady flow until it clears.
+In most cases, discoloured water is not harmful and can be cleared by running the cold kitchen tap at a steady flow until it clears.
 If the water does not clear after 20 minutes, please contact us for advice.

 Taste and odours